aimclub/FEDOT/README.rst

 Fedot can be used for classification, regression, clustering, time series forecasting, and other similar tasks.
 Also, the derived solutions for other problems (e.g. bayesian generation of synthetic data) can be build using Fedot.Core.

-The introductionary video about Fedot is available here:
+The intro video about Fedot is available here:

 .. image:: https://res.cloudinary.com/marcomontalbano/image/upload/v1606396758/video_to_markdown/images/youtube--RjbuV6i6de4-c05b58ac6eb4c4700831b2b3070cd403.jpg